Photo from Unsplash

 Morning

-When the storm swept over Galilee’s dark lake, all faces gathered blackness, and all hearts dreaded shipwreck.
-When all creature help was useless, the slumbering Savior arose, and with a word, transformed the riot of the tempest into the deep quiet of a calm; then the little vessels were at rest—as well as that which carried the Lord.
-Jesus is the star of the sea; and though there is sorrow upon the sea, when Jesus is on it there is joy too.
-May our hearts make Jesus their anchor, their rudder, their lighthouse, their life-boat, and their harbor.
-His Church is the Admiral’s flagship, let us attend her movements, and cheer her officers with our presence.
-He Himself is the great attraction; let us follow ever in His wake, mark His signals, steer by His chart, and never fear while He is within hail.
-Not one ship in the convoy shall suffer wreck; the great Commodore will steer every barque in safety to the desired haven.
-By faith we will slip our cable for another day’s cruise, and sail forth with Jesus into a sea of tribulation.
-Winds and waves will not spare us but they all obey Him; and, therefore, whatever squalls may occur without, faith shall feel a blessed calm within.
-He is ever in the center of the weather-beaten company—let us rejoice in Him.
-His vessel has reached the haven, and so shall ours.
+When the storm hit the Sea of Galilee, every face darkened with fear, and every heart was filled with dread of shipwreck.
+When all human help failed, the sleeping Savior arose and with a single word transformed the chaos into calm.
+And then, every small boat was just as peaceful as the one carrying the Lord.
+Jesus is the guiding star of the sea, and though the sea may bring sorrow, when Jesus is present, there is also joy.
+Let our hearts make Jesus their anchor, their rudder, their lighthouse, their life-boat, and their safe harbor.
+His Church is the Admiral’s flagship—let us follow her movements and support her leaders with our presence.
+He is the great attraction—let us always follow in His wake, heed His signals, steer by His chart, and never fear while He is near.
+Not one ship in His convoy will be lost; the great Captain will guide every vessel safely to the desired haven.
+By faith, let’s prepare to set sail for another day’s journey and sail with Jesus through the seas of tribulation.
+The winds and waves may not spare us, but they all obey Him.
+Whatever tempests rage outside, faith will keep a blessed calm within.
+He is ever in the midst of His storm-tossed people—let us rejoice in Him.
+His vessel has reached the shore, and so will ours.

 Evening

-David’s grief for sin was bitter.
-Its effects were visible upon his outward frame, “my bones became brittle from my groaning all day long; my strength was drained as in the summer’s heat.”
-No remedy could he find, until he made a full confession before the throne of the heavenly grace.
-He tells us that for a time he kept silence, and his heart became more and more filled with grief—like a mountain stream whose outlet is blocked up, his soul was swollen with torrents of sorrow.
-He fashioned excuses; he endeavored to divert his thoughts but it was all to no purpose.
-Like a festering sore his anguish gathered, and as he would not use the lancet of confession, his spirit was full of torment, and knew no rest.
+David’s sorrow over his sin was intense.
+Its impact was visible in his body: “My bones became brittle from my groaning all day long; my strength was drained as in the summer’s heat.”
+He found no relief until he made a full confession before God’s throne of grace.
+For a time, he kept silent, but his heart grew heavier with grief—like a mountain stream blocked by debris, his soul swelled with sorrow.
+He made excuses and tried to distract himself, but it was all in vain.
+His anguish festered like a wound, and because he refused to confess, his spirit was tormented, finding no rest.

-See the value of a grace-wrought confession of sin!
-It is to be prized above all price, for in every case where there is a genuine, gracious confession, mercy is freely given, not because the repentance and confession deserve mercy but for Christ’s sake.
-Blessed be God, there is always healing for the broken heart!
-The fountain is ever flowing to cleanse us from our sins!
-Truly, O Lord, You are a God “ready to pardon!”
-Therefore will we acknowledge our iniquities!
+See the priceless value of a grace-filled confession of sin!
+It is more valuable than anything else, for in every case where there is true and gracious confession, mercy is freely given—not because confession earns mercy, but because of Christ’s sake.
+Praise God, for there is always healing for the broken-hearted!
+The cleansing fountain flows constantly, washing away our sins.
+Truly, Lord, You are a God “ready to forgive!”
+Therefore, we will confess our sins!

 Morning and Evening - September 14